Skip to main content

 The CellMinerCDB application is developed and maintained using R and Shiny by:

-• Fathi Elloumi; Bioinformatics Software Engineer, Developmental Therapeutics Branch, National Cancer Institute
+• Fathi Elloumi; Bioinformatics Staff Scientist, Developmental Therapeutics Branch, National Cancer Institute

 NCI-DTB Genomics and Bioinformatics Group